 For those who are still confused about what exactly "business casual" means, think about it this way: it's the middle ground between formal business wear and every day wear.
 This means mix up your traditional business pieces with everyday clothing items.

 Think dress pants/khakis/pencil skirt with a nice blouse/sweater.
 Or pair a dress (knee-length!) with a blazer/cardigan.

-To make sure you're dressing appropriately for work, stick to these five guidelines:
+To make sure you're dressing appropriately for work, stick to these four guidelines: